unclecheese/silverstripe-meta-languages/README.md

 # Meta-Languages for SilverStripe
-This module allows the direct inclusion of uncompiled meta-language dependencies such as CoffeeScript and SASS into your project and compiles them at runtime.
+This module allows the direct inclusion of uncompiled meta-language dependencies such as CoffeeScript, LESS, and SASS into your project and compiles them at runtime.

 ## Basic Usage
 Just require the dependency in your controller, and use it just like Requirements.